bvaughn/react-virtualized/docs/FlexTable.md

 ##### recomputeRowHeights
 Recompute row heights and offsets.

 VirtualScroll has no way of knowing when its underlying list data has changed since it only receives a `rowHeight` property.
-If the `rowHeight` is a number it can compare before and after values but if it is a function- that comparison is error prone.
-In the event that a dynamic `rowHeight` function is in use and the row heights have changed, this function should be manually called by the "smart" container parent.
+If the `rowHeight` is a number it can compare before and after values but if it is a function that comparison is error prone.
+In the event that a dynamic `rowHeight` function is in use and the row heights have changed this function should be manually called by the "smart" container parent.

 ##### scrollToRow